Skip to main content

 The fellowship program in Pulmonary Disease & Critical Care Medicine at the McGaw Medical Center of Northwestern University provides both a broad-based clinical experience and rigorous research training.
 Completion of the three-year fellowship fulfills the requirements for certification by the American Board of Internal Medicine (ABIM) in both Pulmonary Disease and Critical Care Medicine.
 Additional training beyond three years is encouraged for those seeking investigative research careers.
 The program is designed to prepare physicians for careers in academic medicine.

 The training program is based at Northwestern Memorial Hospital and the Jesse Brown Veterans Affairs (VA) Medical Center.
-Northwestern Memorial Hospital is the principal teaching hospital for Northwestern University’s Feinberg School of Medicine and serves as the primary site for clinical training in the Pulmonary and Critical Care Medicine Fellowship Program.
+Northwestern Memorial Hospital is the principal teaching hospital for Northwestern University’s Feinberg School of Medicine and serves as the primary site for clinical training in the Pulmonary Disease and Critical Care Medicine Fellowship Program.
 Northwestern Memorial Hospital has 900 total beds, 150 intensive care unit beds, and features comprehensive, state-of-the-art medical and surgical programs in every specialty and subspecialty.
 The Jesse Brown VA Medical Center is a 250-bed facility with 24 intensive care unit beds.
-The research laboratories of the Division of Pulmonary and Critical Care Medicine are located at the newly constructed Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, immediately adjacent to the medical center’s major clinical facilities.
+The research laboratories of the Division of Pulmonary and Critical Care Medicine are located at the Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, immediately adjacent to the medical center’s major clinical facilities.

 Education

 The first year of the program is devoted to clinical training, encompassing inpatient and outpatient pulmonary medicine and intensive care medicine.
 During the initial year, fellows receive extensive training in pulmonary procedures, including but not limited to, bronchoscopy, thoracentesis, chest tube placement, airway management, right heart catheterization, ECMO management, and performance and interpretation of pulmonary function tests.
-The second year of the program is devoted to original research, which the fellow carries out under the direction of a faculty mentor and other research advisors.
+The second year of the program is devoted to original research, which the fellow performs under the direction of a faculty mentor and other research advisors.
 The third year of training involves a mix of continued research and advanced clinical training, tailored to the fellow’s individual career trajectory.
-Each fellow maintains a continuity outpatient clinic ½ day per week for the duration of the fellowship.
+Each fellow maintains a continuity outpatient clinic for one-half day per week for the duration of the fellowship.

 Clinical Experience